 Anti-viral, and therefore can help halt the growth of unwanted organisms, and help fight conditions such as colds and flu.

 Antibacterial, and therefore can help ward off or defend against many infections caused by harmful bacteria.
+Garlic extract is used in ear care oils to help fight ear infections.

 Sulfur content is healing to the skin.

-Helps to lower hypertension (blood pressure).
+Studies show garlic helps to lower hypertension (blood pressure).

 Can be helpful in combating an over production of yeast resulting in conditions such as Candida, Yeast infections, and Athlete's foot.